-In connection with the transaction, the Company reclassified the results of its Willis Re operations as discontinued operations on its consolidated profit and loss account and reclassified Willis Re assets and liabilities as held for sale on its consolidated balance sheet.
+In connection with the transaction, the Company reclassified the results of its Willis Re operations as discontinued operations on its consolidated statements of comprehensive income and reclassified Willis Re assets and liabilities as held for sale on its consolidated balance sheets.
 The consolidated cash flow statements were not adjusted for the divestiture.
 Willis Re was previously included in the Company's former Investment, Risk and Reinsurance segment.
-As noted above, the results of the Deferred Closing businesses following the Principal Closing until their respective Deferred Closing dates had been included in income from discontinued operations on the consolidated profit and loss account during 2022.
+As noted above, the results of the Deferred Closing businesses following the Principal Closing until their respective Deferred Closing dates had been included in income from discontinued operations on the consolidated statements of comprehensive income during 2022.